-TEST_ASSERT_NULL (pointer) Fails if the pointer is not equal to NULL TEST_ASSERT_NOT_NULL (pointer) Fails if the pointer is equal to NULL TEST_ASSERT_EQUAL_PTR (expected, actual) Verifies that two pointers are the same.
+TEST_ASSERT_NULL (pointer) Fails if the pointer is not equal to NULL TEST_ASSERT_NOT_NULL (pointer) Fails if the pointer is equal to NULL Verifies that two pointers are the same.
 This is just like a hex comparison, but it's always the right size int for your system's pointers.